Nevar530/Battletech-Mobile-Skirmish/README.md

 - **Created by:** [nevar530](https://github.com/nevar530)
 - Special thanks to **Flechs Sheets** for integration support.
 - Inspired by decades of BattleTech tabletop battles and the need for a **portable skirmish solution**.

 ---

 ## 📦 File Structure

+*(Optional section to add later — outline repo files if you want new contributors to know where `index.html`, `style.css`, and `script.js` live.)*

+---

+## 🤖 Note on Code Assistance

+Portions of the JavaScript, HTML, and CSS were written with the assistance of **ChatGPT (OpenAI)** under the direct design and direction of the project creator.
+The vision, structure, and final decisions were human-directed.
+AI assistance served only as a coding tool.